Joshua-Wood39/Sprint-Challenge-React-Wars/starwars/README.md

 - [ ] Describe state.

-    State is the heart of React, determining how components render and behave.
+    State is the heart of React, determining how components render and behave!

 - [ ] Describe props.